Last edited on 02/03/2022

 There are many reasons one would choose to rename or move a webpage.
 Renaming or moving a webpage for any reason creates problems for you, users, and the search engines.
 In this article, We're going to discuss effective page redirection techniques, and what to avoid.

 Every link on your site must be updated to point to the new URL name.
 This is not something you can hurry and forget about.
 If your site is large, you will inevitably make mistakes, mainly forgetting to update a link or two.
-When visitors click on your links, they will get the dreaded 404, “page not found” error, robots, spiders, and indexers, search engines, avoiding your site.
+When visitors click on your links, they will get the dreaded 404, “page not found” error.
+As a result robots, spiders, indexers, and search engines will avoid your site.